Return to Index

 |Lipid profile (tests for cholesterol problems)||once between ages 9-11 years and again between ages 17-21 years; measure at other times if child is at higher risk of developing cardiovascular disease due to family history of cardiovascular disease or child has diabetes, high blood pressure, or if the child is overweight|

-- Has been exposed to secondhand smoke or has a personal history of smoking
+- A history of exposure to secondhand smoke or has a personal history of smoking

 By evaluating your child, the doctor can address conditions that are closely linked to cardiovascular problems, like obesity, high cholesterol, and high blood pressure.